Last updated: April 25th, 2018.

 "Look up vaccinations" sat on my to-do list for far too long (story of my life) before I started compiling the research.
 I do not suggest this.
 The sooner you start looking into this, the better.

 This information is harder to find.
-This information is a mixture of odds, personal beliefs, and anecdotal tips.
-It is hard to know what is accurate.
-It is hard to balance safety and practicality.
+It's a mixture of odds, personal beliefs, and anecdotal tips.
+Because of this, it's hard to know what is accurate.
+Ah, the sweet balancing act between safety and practicality.

 I wanted more resources when I was looking it up, so I am sharing my own personal situation.